 Belize Zoo, some 31 miles (50 km) west of the capital, enjoys international acclaim as a wildlife education center exhibiting over 100 native species, the larger of which are housed in sizeable enclosures allowing a good degree of natural behavior.

 Belize is the same as United States Central Time, -6 GMT

 Banks: Monday - Thursday 08:00 to 13:00 hrs, Friday 08:00 to 13:00 and 15:00 to 16:00.
 Industry: Monday - Friday 08:00 to 12:00 hrs, 13:00 to 17:00.
 Some businesses are open on Saturday.

 The Belize Dollar (BZ$) has a fixed exchange rate of BZ$2 to US$1.
 The majority of hotels, resorts, restaurants, and tour operators will accept US currency, travelers checks, or credit card.
 Credit card payments often attract a 5% service charge.
 Always make sure that you understand which dollar rate is being quoted as the term 'dollar' is what you will hear for both currencies.

 Although most of the electricity is provided by diesel/generator sets, the power is stable at 110/220 volts AC, 60 Hz - the same voltage as in the USA.
 Plugs are either North American 3-pin flat blades with round grounding pin, or British 3-pin rectangular blade plugs.

 Internet service is widely available but is still expensive so do not expect internet cafes on every street corner.
-Some resorts will be connected, possibly with satellite internet, but as a general rule you might not be able to have access for several days during your stay.
+Some hotels will be connected, possibly with satellite internet, but as a general rule you might not be able to have access for several days during your stay.
 However, the Belizean dive resorts that we offer do provide a wi-fi service.
 Telephone and fax facilities are widely available.
 The international dialing country code for Belize is +501.